 Coconut oil is one of those foods that seems to have endless uses.
-One use you may be unaware of is that it’s a fantastic base for toothpaste.
-Often, conventional toothpaste can be full of harmful chemicals and agents, but natural toothpastes can be pricey.
-So why not try making your own coconut oil toothpaste as a healthy, inexpensive alternative?
-Here are six reasons you should make the switch.
+However, one use you may be unaware of is that it’s a fantastic base for coconut oil toothpaste.
+Often, conventional toothpaste can be full of harmful chemicals and agents, but natural toothpaste can be pricey.
+So, why not try making your coconut oil toothpaste as a healthy, inexpensive alternative?
+Here are six reasons why you should make the switch.

-- Baking soda: helps with whitening, acts an abrasive to help clean your teeth
+- Baking Soda: helps with whitening and acts as an abrasive to help clean your teeth

-- Essential oils: will give your toothpaste a distinct flavor.
-We like Mint 🙂
+- Essential Oils: gives your toothpaste a distinct flavor.
+We like mint 🙂